posita/dyce/README.rst

 Copyright and other protections apply.
 Please see the accompanying |LICENSE|_ file for rights and restrictions governing use of this software.
 All rights not expressly waived or licensed are reserved.
-If those files are missing or appear to be modified from their originals, then please contact the author before viewing or using this software in any capacity.
+If that file is missing or appears to be modified from its originals, then please contact the author before viewing or using this software in any capacity.

 .. |LICENSE| replace:: ``LICENSE``
 .. _`LICENSE`: https://_skel.readthedocs.org/en/master/LICENSE.html